 Walk: There are four wonderful waymarked walking trails in Glenshelane.
-The Blue Trail (2 kms, 45mins, easy) is on the flat adjacent to the river and is suitable for all ages.
-The Green Trail (3.5kms, 1.25 hrs, moderate) will take the walker out a little further.
-The Red Trail (10.7kms, 4hrs, strenuous) is a long walk that takes you to the more remote parts of the forest, whilst the Grotto Walk (2.75 kms, 1.5 hrs, moderate) takes in the Scout Centre, the underpass under Lyre Bridge and the Grotto at Mount Mellary.
+The Blue Trail (2 kms, 45 mins, easy, blue) is looped on a flat gradient adjacent to the river and is suitable for all ages.
+The Green Trail (3.5kms, 1.25 hrs, moderate, green) is also a loop that will take the walker out a little further along the river.
+The Red Trail (9.5 kms, 3.5 hrs, strenuous, red) is a long linear walk that takes you to the more remote parts of the forest, whilst the linear Grotto Walk (2.75 kms, 1.5 hrs, moderate, orange) takes in the Scout Centre, the underpass under Lyre Bridge and the Grotto at Mount Mellary.

 Fish: Check locally regarding permits and licenses.